20 Sights in Caracas, Venezuela (with Map and Images)

 Museo de Ciencias Guillermo Ramos Flamerich / CC BY 2.5

-The Science Museum is the national museum of natural history of Venezuela.
+The Science Museum is the national museum of natural history in Venezuela.
 It is located in the Plaza Los Museos de Caracas, Parroquia San Agustín.
-The main access to the museum is in Los Caobos Park in Bellas Artes, an area known as the "cultural circuit" of the city.
+The main access to the museum is in Los Caobos Park in Bellas Artes, an area known as the city's "cultural circuit."

 Wikipedia: Museo de Ciencias (ES)